-SSL (Secure Socket Layer) Certificates are installed on the web server where a website is hosted.
+SSL (Secure Socket Layer) Certificates are installed on the webserver where a website is hosted.
 You can think of an SSL Certificate as a “key” to encrypted data.
-When a visitor connects to a website with HTTPS (Hyper Text Transfer Protocol Secure), the web server sends the browser it’s certificate, which enables your browser to receive and send encrypted data.
+When a visitor connects to a website with HTTPS (HyperText Transfer Protocol Secure), the webserver sends the browser it’s certificate, which enables your browser to receive and send encrypted data.

-(HTTPS) as a ranking factor in search results.
+Back in 2014, Google decided to include SSL (HTTPS) as a ranking factor in search results.
 While the ranking factor was initially a lower priority, in 2017, Google will be adding more importance to SSL in order to push ALL WEBSITES to use SSL.
-In fact, if you’re website is not secured with an SSL Certificate, the Google Chrome browser will start identifying websites as insecure
+In fact, if you’re website is not secured with an SSL Certificate, the Google Chrome browser will start identifying websites as insecure starting in January 2017.

-, it was found that 86% of users have taken some level of steps to protect their privacy.
+Privacy has become an increasingly important topic for all devices that are connected to the Internet.
+In fact, in a survey by Pew Research, it was found that 86% of users have taken some level of steps to protect their privacy.
 Therefore, when visitors come to your website, they will be more and more aware of what that little green lock means up next to your website URL.
 And if it’s not there, they may decide to go elsewhere.

 Don’t wait until it’s too late!
-Give your visitors the privacy they deserve and the credibility you need by having a SSL Certificate installed on your web server.
+Give your visitors the privacy they deserve and the credibility you need by having an SSL Certificate installed on your web server.
 Contact Monster Tamer Web Services for more information.